Why the Washington Commanders rebranding is way too much and still not enough

 “Commanders” was, in fact, a minor league name, used in 2019 by the San Antonio franchise in the short-lived Alliance of American Football.
 But beyond that footnote, the name has a minor league ring due to its sheer grandiosity.
 Not many big-league teams feel the need to puff themselves up with lofty monikers.
 Certainly, the NFL has more than its share of teams named after fierce animals, but none are really over the top in the manner of the XFL’s St. Louis BattleHawks or the United States Football League’s Pittsburgh Maulers.
 New and small-time teams, without much in the way of history or tradition to serve as a basis for their appeal, use such ostentatious names as a crutch.

 There’s also a haughtiness to the Commanders name that’s off-putting.
 It evokes an unpleasant sense of hierarchy and authority, as well as a whiff of datedness: “Commander” appears in U.S. trademarks filed since 2000 at a rate that is 73% lower than last century.
-And while it’s not surprising that a team in the NFL, a league that festoons itself in camouflage every November for its “Salute to Service” campaign, would adopt a military-themed name, most of the American public likely identifies more with the boots on the ground than the brass giving them their marching orders.
+And while it’s not surprising that a team in the NFL, a league that festoons itself in camouflage every November for its “Salute to Service” campaign, would adopt a military-theme name, most of the American public likely identifies more with the boots on the ground than the brass giving them their marching orders.

 Americans today seem less fond than ever of being commanded, whether reflected in the record numbers of those quitting their jobs or in the millions resisting public health mandates.
 The Commanders name, then, aligns with the most negative stereotype of our nation’s capital: a place full of out-of-touch bigwigs and stuffed shirts who enjoy imposing their will on the rest of the country.
 Of course, the Commanders branding is targeted at the local fans of the team, not everyone else.
 Still, there appears to be little benefit to turning your team into the football equivalent of the professional wrestling “heel.”

 While the Commanders name pushes too far, the team’s visual branding aims too low, especially in comparison to the exciting designs sported by other NFL franchises.
-Like many teams faced with replacing controversial Native American identities, Washington seems gun-shy when it comes to its logos, timidly offering up only a basic “W” monogram, a bland wordmark, and a curious cluttered crest more befitting a European soccer club.
+Like many teams faced with replacing controversial Native American identities, Washington seems gun-shy when it comes to its logos, timidly offering up only a basic “W” monogram, a bland word mark, and a curiously cluttered crest more befitting a European soccer club.

 W is a strong and symmetrical letter well-suited for use as a monogram (and, in fact, is the sixth most commonly used letter in such logos).
-But the Commanders’ accordion-folded W gives off a vibe that’s more corporate than athletic, aside from its spiky serifs of the type that have become de rigueur for 21st century sports logos.
-And of the 31 other NFL teams, only seven take the field with a monogram on their helmets; it’s a look that is decidedly more collegiate or high school than professional, and gives the impression of being behind the times, as the use of single-letter monogram logos peaked in the early 1970s.
-The heavy lifting of the brand’s appearance is left to the familiar burgundy and gold color scheme that has been retained, with some assistance from the crest’s “Est. 1932,” to remind fans of the team’s long history.
+But the Commanders seemingly accordion-folded W gives off a vibe that’s more corporate than athletic, aside from its spiky serifs of the type that has become de rigueur for 21st century sports logos.
+And of the 31 other NFL teams, only 7 take the field with a monogram on their helmets; it’s a look that is decidedly more collegiate or high school than professional (and even gives the impression of being behind the times, as the use of single-letter monogram logos peaked in the early 1970s).
+The heavy lifting of the brand’s appearance is left to the familiar burgundy-and-gold color scheme that has been retained, with some assistance from the crest’s “Est 1932,” to remind fans of the team’s long history.

-But even though it may not currently live up to the NFL’s standards, the Commanders’ identity gives the impression that it is still something of a work in progress.
+Even though it may not currently live up to the NFL’s standards, the Commanders team identity gives the impression that it is still something of a work in progress.
 Over time, not only will increasing familiarity dull the perception that the brand is out of place, but the team will have the opportunity to evolve elements of the brand to better conform to the public’s big-league expectations.
 The new branding is not a failure, but it has left itself with some catching up to do.

 James I. Bowie is a sociologist at Northern Arizona University who studies trends in logo design and branding.
 He reports on his research at his website, Emblemetric.com.